 Want to get your tour and activities company on the map?
 Local search is a complicated ecosystem, but one service stands out: Google Business Profile.

 Formerly known as Google My Business, Google Business Profile (GBP) is one of many directories in the complicated web of local search options, but it’s one of the biggest, reaching everyone who searches with Google or Google Maps.
-If you have an office, storefront or other physical location that’s open to the public, taking control of your GBP listing is an important step in building your business locally.
+Taking control of your GBP listing is an important step in building your business locally.

 Check out our article on local search for the basics of spreading your NAP, securing citations, and taking your place in the local search ecosystem.